hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

 c59f836c  34bec70a  go-app      0        stop     complete  12/28/17 16:05:19 UTC
 ```

-Once the deployment is promoted check the app to verify the upgrade (the website should now be checking if golang 2.0 is out yet!).
+Once the deployment is promoted, check the app to verify the upgrade (the website should now be checking if golang 2.0 is out yet!).

 ![](https://raw.githubusercontent.com/hashicorp/nomad-guides/master/assets/go-app-v2.png)